premieroctet/react-native-wallet/README.md

 # 🎟️ react-native-wallet

+**NOTE: This is a fork of [premieroctet/react-native-wallet](https://github.com/premieroctet/react-native-wallet).
+All credit for the original implementation goes to Premier Octet.
+This fork includes JVM compatibility fixes for Android builds.**

 A module built with [Expo Modules](https://docs.expo.dev/modules/overview/) that provides wallet features for iOS and Android.

 Uses [PassKit](https://developer.apple.com/documentation/passkit/wallet) on iOS, [Google Wallet API](https://developers.google.com/wallet/generic) on Android.